 There was a recent discussion amongst Ayurvedic students regarding the flu shot.
 A number of them said that their preferred choice is not a shot, but a food: garlic.
-It inspired me to post a few of our own preferred Ayurvedic cold and flu formulas, some with garlic, some without, so you’d have a few of your own home remedies to choose from.
+It inspired me to post a few of my own preferred Ayurvedic cold and flu formulas, some with garlic, some without, so you’d have a few of your own home remedies to choose from.

 To be or not to be – that is the question for me when it comes to garlic.
 To include it or eschew it?
 Ayurveda likes it.
 Western Ayurvedis seem to love it.
 After all, Garlic is Kapha-reducing, immune-boosting, antiviral, antibacterial, and touted for its power to shorten the duration of a cold or flu.

 But Yogis say no to garlic because it is rajasic-tamasic and, truthfully, you can notice how “sattvic” you feel when you have a complete meal balanced in all six tastes, with no garlic added.
 Apart from winter days when I feel one of us is getting sick, I avoid it.
 On the other hand, when a cold is coming on, there is nothing like garlic to snuff it.

 5-6 cloves of garlic, peeled.

 Put the cloves of garlic in a clean, glass jar and cover with the honey.
 Seal the lid and let sit for 3 days.
 Do not taste it or try it until at least 72 hours have passed.
 (I’m warning you.
 Enough said.)
 After three days you can eat it by the spoonful.

 Since you don’t usually know when you will need it, and when the need arises you won’t want to wait three days (warning: wait!), it’s a good remedy to make up and store in the refrigerator where it will keep for up to 1 year.